undergrad-partner-school

 Pensacola State College boasts a diverse and inclusive campus environment, catering to students of different backgrounds and age groups.
 The college strives to create a supportive and engaging learning environment, offering numerous student services, including tutoring, counseling, career development resources, and extracurricular activities.
 Additionally, the college has state-of-the-art facilities, including modern classrooms, laboratories, computer labs, and a library, ensuring students have access to the necessary resources for academic success.

-Located in Pensacola, FL and set in an urban environment, Pensacola State College is a public four-year college.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 100%.
+Pensacola State College is a public four-year college located in Pensacola, FL and set in an urban environment.
+This school follows a semester-based calendar.
+It has an acceptance rate of 88%.
 The freshman retention rate at Pensacola State College is 44% and the six-year graduation rate is 74%.

 For freshmen, the application deadline for this school is August 30.
-The transfer application deadline is July 30.
+For transfer students, the application deadline is July 30.

 Quick Facts